Trusted by traders worldwide

 Wave 5

 The final move of the impulse.
 Often driven by retail traders joining late.
-May show divergence with momentum indicators.
+May show divergence with momentum indicators, signalling the trend is nearing exhaustion.

 • Equal to or 61.8% of Wave 1